cbourke/CSE-FLC/handbook/readme.md

 -   Make room reservations for SoC-controlled rooms in Avery and Schorr

--   Access department documents including course specifications
+-   Access SoC documents including course specifications

 -   Access the faculty database and update your profile/internal CV

 -   Arrange a course (internships, etc.)

--   Access the department course syllabus policy and required text

 In addition, several other resources are maintained by the systems group; see <https://computing.unl.edu/quick-links/>